-- 3.7 The key inputs to the 2015 DCC model comprised network parameters sourced from the 2015 MCT model and information on traffic volumes gathered under our formal powers.
-Our approach to updating the 2015 DCC model therefore has two key aspects: - 3.7.1 First, we have drawn inputs from the recently published 2017 MCT model, which represents our most up-to-date view of the costs of mobile networks, rather than those from the 2015 MCT model. - 3.7.2 Second, we have tested the donor conveyance volumes forecast in the 2015 DCC model against updated information gathered from the mobile providers under formal powers, in a manner similar to the way we tested the inputs to the 2015 MCT model in considering whether to make updates to the 2018 MCT model.14 - 3.8 Figure 1 below compares the historic and forecast donor conveyance volumes from the 2015 DCC model against an updated set of actual data.
+- 3.7 The key inputs to the 2015 DCC model comprised network parameters sourced from our MCT modelling and information on traffic volumes gathered under our formal powers.
+Our approach to updating the 2015 DCC model for the 2017 DCC Consultation therefore had two key aspects: - a) First, we drew inputs from the then recently published 2017 MCT model, which represented our most up-to-date view of the costs of mobile networks, rather than those from the 2015 MCT model. - b) Second, we tested the donor conveyance volumes forecast in the 2015 DCC model against updated information gathered from the mobile providers under our formal powers, in a manner similar to the way we tested the inputs to the our MCT modelling.20 - 3.8 Figure 2 below compares the historic and forecast donor conveyance volumes from the 2015 DCC model against an updated set of actual data.
 The outturn data show variation over the past two years, and have both exceeded the 2015 DCC high case, and dipped below the 2015 DCC low case.